isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Plans for developing this script are the following:

-Add an option to Auto-transmute newly bought items after the buy routine has completed, (need to add a check for full bags as well).

 Currently the auto-buy option takes the sellers base price (minus commission) as the price to pay when listing items, as soon as ISXEQ2 has the option I intend that the script will take the 'actual' cost shown on the broker into consideration before listing them. (it DOESN'T buy items over your set price - only lists them).

-To round the script off , coding that by clicking on an item in your list , altering it's value in the price boxes and pressing a 'Set' button will change the price of that item on the broker.

 Continue to condense the script , for ease of initial coding I've used longer ways of doing some parts , these will be replaced by more efficient code as I re-code parts of it.